This article was updated on 20 April 2020.

 - Here's a visualization tracking its spread.

-As the world grapples with the increasingly disruptive impact of COVID-19, its origins remain mysterious.
+As the world continues to grapple with the disruptive impact of COVID-19, its origins remain mysterious.

 Though differing accounts have been offered, what we know for certain is that the coronavirus was first detected during the final days of 2019 in Wuhan, a Chinese city of about 11 million people in Hubei province – perhaps previously best known in the West as home to the Three Gorges Dam.

-Since then, confirmed cases have been reported in more than 150 countries and territories on six different continents.
+Since then, confirmed cases have been reported in more than 200 countries and territories.
 Using data from the World Health Organization and other sources, the World Economic Forum has created a visualization tracking its spread.

 What is the World Economic Forum doing about the coronavirus outbreak?